Planetbiru/MagicObject/README.md

     // this way is not safe
     $album1 = new Album($_POST, $database);

     // we can use other way
     $inputPost = new InputPost();

     // we can apply filter
     $inputPost->filterName(PicoFilterConstant::FILTER_SANITIZE_SPECIAL_CHARS);
     $inputPost->filterDescription(PicoFilterConstant::FILTER_SANITIZE_SPECIAL_CHARS);

     // if property not present in $inputPost, we can set default value
+    // please note that user can modify form and add update any unwanted properties to be updated
     $inputPost->checkboxActive(false);
     $inputPost->checkboxAsDraft(true);